Ron Hines DVM PhD

-Your dog or cat blood contain a large number of other dissolved specialized proteins, but in much smaller amounts.
+Your dog or cat blood contains numerous other dissolved specialized proteins, but in much smaller amounts.
 Some of these proteins transport vital nutrients to cells.
 Others function as hormones or antibodies that protect against disease.
-But the majority (~55%) of your pet’s blood protein is albumin –the same protein that makes up much of the egg whites you eat.
+But the majority (~55%) of your pet’s blood protein is albumin – the same protein that makes up much of the egg whites you eat.
 Albumin is manufactured by your pet’s liver.
-It helps keep your pet’s blood pH in a narrow optimal range, Albumin binds to many hormones allowing them to circulate throughout the body and it helps keep fluids in their proper location or compartment ( the osmotic effect).
+It helps keep your pet’s blood pH in a narrow optimal range, Albumin binds to many hormones allowing them to circulate throughout the body, and it helps keep fluids in their proper location or compartment (the osmotic effect).

 When your dog or cat is severely deficient in total blood protein, fluid will leak into the space surrounding its lungs (pleural effusion) and/or surrounding its abdominal organs (ascites).
 Respectively, that causes difficulty breathing or a potbelly.

 The next most prevalent proteins in your pet’s blood that forms part of the TP are globulins (~38%).
 Some globulin is produced in your pet’s liver and some (the immunoglobulins or antibodies) are manufactured by portions of your pet’s immune system (their lymphoid tissue).